Quick Answer

 If you pay for childcare, eldercare, or other dependent care while you work, a Dependent Care FSA (DCFSA) can save you thousands in taxes.
 And for 2026, the rules just got significantly better thanks to the One Big Beautiful Bill Act, which raised the contribution limit to $7,500 for joint filers.
 Here's your complete guide.

-A Dependent Care FSA (also called a Dependent Care Assistance Program or DCAP) is a pre-tax benefit that lets you set aside money to pay for eligible dependent care expenses.
-It's separate from a healthcare FSA — the money can only be used for care of dependents while you (and your spouse, if married) work or attend school.
+A Dependent Care FSA (also called a Dependent Care Assistance Program or DCAP) is a pre-tax benefit account that lets you set aside money to pay for eligible dependent care expenses.
+It's separate from a healthcare FSA — the money can only be used for care of dependents while you (and your spouse, if married) work or attend school full-time.

 | Filing Status | 2026 Limit | 2025 Limit |